NoahMillerSoftware/prototype-layout-tool/README.md

 1. Clone the repo to someplace convenient
 2. Change directories to the root of the repo
 3. execute "pip install ."
+   - note: prototype-layout-tool depends on reportlab, which will be installed automatically by pip
 4. execute "plt.py --help" for a usage message

 -- Example --